StreamingTime/Barmband/ui_app/README.md

 Open the `.pde` file in Processing IDE and run it.
 Depending on which MQTT messages are being sent, there's a visual representation.

-Depending on you setup, you can also compile it via Processing-java, as seen [here](https://stackoverflow.com/questions/46833666/how-to-compilerun-another-pde-file-in-processing).
+Depending on you setup, you can also compile it via Processing-java, as suggested [here](https://stackoverflow.com/questions/46833666/how-to-compilerun-another-pde-file-in-processing).